Opinion: How ITV has forced social housing to take a hard look at itself.

 Alok Sharma: 8 months

 In this ITV programme, current English Housing Minster Robert Jenrick MP is interviewed and totally rejected any Government responsibility saying, ‘This has nothing to do with Government Funding’ and firmly puts the blame on the failing of Local Authorities and Housing Associations.
 Yet UK funding for Local Authorities is in dire straits in many parts of the UK, with even talk of bankruptcy.
-Lack of money has a big part to play in this sorry situation, and Westminster Governments need to recognise that.
+Lack of money has a big part to play in this sorry situation, and the Westminster Government need to recognise that.

 (Update note: 5 days after this blog post, the English Housing Minister was replaced again!)

 I have had off the record conversations with a number of people closer to the issues in this ITV programme and I’ve frequently heard a concern about some staff not having the right attitude and empathy when dealing with tenant repairs and complaints.
 That is very concerning.
 When I joined TPAS Cymru, some of the first people I met were Simone at Rhondda, Keiron at Cynon Taf, Mike Owen at Merthyr Valley etc. Good people who really care about tenants and the communities they serve.
-We need to look harder within our organisations and ask the tough questions about our culture and attitudes regarding the communities we serve.
+We need to look harder within our organisations and ask the tough questions about the organisational culture and attitudes regarding the communities we serve.

 So, about the Housing Associations themselves?